pink10000/vqvae-smash/README.md

 ## Installing Dependencies

-To install dependencies, create a conda or virtual environment with Python 3 and then run `pip install -r requirements.txt`.
+To install dependencies, create a conda or virtual environment with Python 3.9 (we suspect 3.10 and up will work, but 3.13 does not) and then run `pip install -r requirements.txt`.

 ## Running the VQ VAE